jolexa/aws-codebuild-dockerhub/README.md

   `r4.xlarge` for that price on the on-demand market.
 So, it only makes sense to use CodeBuild if you are to be <15% utilized/active per hour.
-Check my math, a `t2.medium` is $0.047/hour, with similar specs as a `build.general1.small` if you run the CodeBuild for 9 minutes it will cost $0.045 (9 minutes * 0.005/min).
+Check my math, a `t2.medium` is $0.047/hour, with similar specs as a `build.general1.small` if you run a CodeBuild job for 9 minutes it will cost $0.045 (9 minutes * 0.005/min).
 The t2.medium will cost $0.047 for 9 minutes (since the minimum is one hour).
+9 minutes of an hour is 15% of an hour.
 This math all breaks down on the spot market, and it might make sense to build-your-own pipeline for active projects.
   * (I hope I remain in the free tier, 100 minutes per month).
 * Super opinionated reference but hopefully easy to modify for your use case.
   The Dockerfile path is opinionated, the Docker Hub account name is